Spaces, Poetics and Voids

 The heterogeneous, peculiar, unexpected, invisible or hidden spaces present in the city are revealed by a change in perspective that is only possible within a new approach towards the canonical understanding of the urban form and its approximate representation.
 When reality is decoded as a proper formal language it will offer the possibility of writing specific spatial narrations established within a set of elements and forms intentionally framed and reclaimed from the city as a whole.

 Figure 10.
-REPRESENTATIONS
+Representations.

 Traces